 Miles better than spam and grocery bologna, but still not real ham.
 The Reuben was delicious, of course.

-Even after spending a summer in New York, I had never been on that side of the river.
 We took coffee at a place down the street and settled in for some people watching until it was time for me to return to the airport.

 Follow me overseas to Munich.